giovannids100/The-Big-Hack-2025-Quantum-Compression-Simulator/README.md

 # THE BIG HACK
-# 🎬 Quantum Video Compressor Simulator
+# 🎬 Quantum Video Compression Simulator

 A quantum computing-based video compression tool that uses **amplitude encoding** and **quantum circuits** to compress and reconstruct video files.
 This project leverages both **Qiskit** and **PennyLane** quantum frameworks to demonstrate quantum information processing on multimedia data.